rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/prepare-subnet/README.md

 ## Sample details

-This sample shows how to prepare Azure virtual network / subnet for Managed Instance deployment using PowerShell
+This sample shows how to prepare Azure virtual network and subnet for Managed Instance deployment using PowerShell

 This is done in three simple steps:
 - Validate - Selected virtual netwok and subnet are validated for Managed Instance networking requirements